 To be considered during the selection process either as an automatic berth (Pool A) or an at-large berth (Pool B and Pool C), an institution must play at least 25% of its competition against Division III in-region opponents, unless a waiver has been approved by the Division III Championships Committee.
-Competition rounds must be 18 holes on a course at least 5,800 yards.
+Competition rounds must be 18 holes on a course with the minimum yardage relative to par.

-The national committee will select 136 participants for the championships.
-Twenty-six teams and six individuals will be selected.
+The national committee will select 131 participants for the championships.
+Twenty-five teams and six individuals will be selected.
 Institutions must meet minimum sport sponsorship requirements as indicated in Bylaw 20.11.3.8 in order to be selected for the championships.